swiftlang/swift-llbuild/docs/development.rst

   * Both exceptions and RTTI are **disallowed**.

+* Dependencies:

+  * llbuild depends on having a C++14 compatible compiler (although we do maintain some workarounds to support older versions of GCC/libstdc++ that were not fully compliant).

+  * llbuild depends on having `lit` and `FileCheck` available for executing our tests.
+Currently, the CMake system requires that these dependencies be satisfied to complete.

 * The project is divided into conceptually distinct layers, which are organized into distinct "libraries" under `lib/`.
 The current set of libraries, and their dependencies, is: